Barbu (card game)

 Barbu, also known as Tafferan, is a trick-taking, compendium card game similar to hearts, in which four players take turns leading seven different sub-games (known as contracts) over the course of 28 deals.
 Barbu originated in France in the early 20th century where it was especially popular with university students, and became a prominent game among French bridge players in the 1960s.
 The French version of the game was originally played with a stripped deck of 32 cards ranked seven to ace in each suit.
 Modern forms are played with a full 52-card deck.
 Barbu may be descended from earlier compendium games popular with students and originating in the Austro-Hungarian Empire such as Lorum or Quodlibet.

-Barbu literally means 'the bearded [man]', a reference to the common depiction of the king of hearts, which is the only heart with a beard.
+Barbu literally means 'the bearded [man]', a reference to the common depiction of the king of hearts, which is the only card with a beard.
 This card is of special significance in one of the seven contracts featured in the game.